Moegamat-Waggie/Moegamat-Waggie/README.md

-- 👋 Hi, I’m @Moegamat Waggie a Junior Software Engineer
+- 👋 Hi, I’m @Moegamat Waggie a Full Stack Junior Software Engineer
 - 👀 I’m interested in ...
-Software & Data Engineering
+Software Engineering & Cyber
 - 🌱 I’m currently learning ...
-C# and React.
+JavaScript & C#.

 <!---
 Moegamat-Waggie/Moegamat-Waggie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.